jnmartin84/mk64-dc/README.md

 If you are going to file a Github issue, make sure you are using that version to test your problem.

 Please follow the instructions for building KOS found in the wiki: [ https://dreamcast.wiki/Getting_Started_with_Dreamcast_development#Configuring_and_compiling_KOS_and_kos-ports ].

+And be sure to not skip `Building kos-ports`.

 *AGAIN: BE SURE TO USE THE `environ.sh` FILE PROVIDED IN THE `mario-kart-64-dc` FOR YOUR KOS BUILD.*